| |

 season.
 Relax and accept the imperfections of yourself and your

+family.
 Start sooner rather than later.
 Set aside

 a little time every day to prepare for the holidays.
 Spacing